Telsey Advisory Group Reiterates RH - (RH) Market Perform Recommendation

 D1 Capital Partners holds 650K shares representing 2.95% ownership of the company.
 In it's prior filing, the firm reported owning 1,771K shares, representing a decrease of 172.56%.
 The firm decreased its portfolio allocation in RH by 69.31% over the last quarter.

-IJH - iShares Core S&P Mid-Cap ETF holds 593K shares representing 2.69% ownership of the company.
-In it's prior filing, the firm reported owning 584K shares, representing an increase of 1.57%.
-The firm decreased its portfolio allocation in RH by 3.72% over the last quarter.
+IJH - iShares Core S&P Mid-Cap ETF holds 576K shares representing 2.61% ownership of the company.
+In it's prior filing, the firm reported owning 593K shares, representing a decrease of 2.97%.
+The firm decreased its portfolio allocation in RH by 15.27% over the last quarter.

 RH Background Information